-In Estonia, arcades hold the same status as casinos when it comes calculating revenues, as the country’s legislation defines them both as “games of chance operators”.
-The term Casino does not actually appear in the country’s Gambling Act.
+In Estonia, arcades hold the same status as casinos when it comes to calculating revenues, as the country’s legislation defines them both as “games of chance operators”.
+The term 'casino' does not actually appear in the country’s Gambling Act.

 The Ministry of Finance and the Tax and Customs board are the regulatory bodies responsible for the oversight of land-based casinos.
 In January 2016, amendments to legislation extended the application of player self-exclusion lists to lottery and sports-betting.